Azure/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

 <a name="unit-test-framework-creating-a-project-from-scratch-with-visual-studio-code-dev-build-time-configuration-add-npmrc"></a>
 #### Add ./.npmrc

-msportalfx-ut is available from the internal AzurePortal Registry.
+@microsoft/azureportal-ut is available from the internal AzurePortal Registry.
 To configure your project to use this registry add the following:

 Add a ./.npmrc file